 Please publish feature branches with the complete code reproducing the issue.
 That will also give me a place where to push fixes.

-#5 Updated by Herbert Greenlee about 3 years ago
+#5 Updated by Herbert Greenlee over 3 years ago

 I will also post this message to issue 16778.

 I think the reason you could not reproduce this crash is because you

 didn't have all of the local patches and upates from my test release.
 As

 you requested, I have now pushed these, along with all job fcl files, to

 the following branches in the following git repositories.

 If you check out these two branches and build against base release larsoft

 v06_26_01_02, you should have the identical code as is crashing for me.